-According to the State Department, seven evangelical groups repeatedly have been denied registration in 2006.
-All Protestant churches in the autonomous region of Karakalpakistan lost their registration appeals by September 2005, and Karakalpakistan authorities also continued to exert pressure on the Hare Krishna community.
-As of late 2006, the Uzbek government was threatening to close the country's last registered Jehovah's Witnesses community.
-Sometimes the state-run media engages in harassment of religious minorities.
-Two prime-time Uzbek-language programs, broadcast on national state TV in late 2006, claimed that Protestants and Jehovah's Witnesses turned people into "zombies."
+Greater Grace Christian Church in Samarkand, Emmanuel Church of Nukus, Karakalpakstan, the Mir (Peace) Church of Nukus, the Hushkhabar Church in Guliston, the Pentecostal Church in Andijon, and the Baptist Church in Gazalkent.
+All Protestant churches in the autonomous region of Karakalpakistan had lost their registration appeals by September 2005, and Karakalpakistan authorities also continued to exert pressure on the Hare Krishna community.
+Reportedly, the sole Hare Krishna advocate in the city of Urgench was harassed in 2007 as a supposed "enemy of the people."
+The Uzbek government continues to threaten to halt the practicing of the country's last registered Jehovah's Witnesses community.
+According to Forum 18, two years after they applied for legal status, Jehovah's Witnesses in the town of Kagan near Bukhara have not been granted registration; instead, this community has faced harassment, including a police raid in August 2007.
+In October 2007, 10 Jehovah's Witnesses were threatened with death and each fined the equivalent of five years' minimum wages.
+The state-run media also sometimes engages in harassment of religious minorities.
+Two prime-time Uzbek-language programs, broadcast on state TV in late 2006, claimed that Protestants and Jehovah's Witnesses turned people into "zombies."
 Protestant leaders have reported fears that these programs were part of a campaign to prepare the Uzbek population for further repression of minority religious communities.